Why is my condenser blowing cold air

 HVAC

-The answer to 'why is my condenser blowing cold air' is that there could be several common causes, such as a refrigerant leak, a problem with the compressor, or issues with the condenser fan.
-When the condenser is blowing cold air, it typically indicates that the refrigerant is not circulating properly through the system.
+The answer to 'why is my condenser blowing cold air' is that the condenser unit is likely not functioning properly.
+This could be caused by a variety of issues, such as a refrigerant leak, a problem with the compressor, or a malfunctioning fan motor.

 Step-by-Step Guide